Perledition/fuzzy-controller/README.md

 #### Usage

-If you want to use the controller for your own project this would be the structure you should follow:
+If you want to use the controller for your own project, this would be the structure you should follow:
 ```
 # import project related modules
 from components.controller.fuzzy import FuzzyController